 Translates to “life energy cultivation,” and it relaxes both the body and the mind.

 - Sit in a comfortable position (mind your posture!)

 - Clear your mind as best you can.

 - Regulate your breaths.
 Keep them steady and controlled.

-- Imagine a flow energy in your centre (just above your belly button)
+- Imagine a flow of energy in your center (just above your belly button)

 - Picture this energy coursing through veins, calming your nerves, rejuvenating your breaths, warming your skin- from the tips of your toes to the top of your head.

 5. The “Ding” Technique